 My mom and I went to see a specialist.
 He was a friendly, gray-haired guy, super chatty.
 He prodded and nodded—then the word surgery came up.
 I sat, quiet, listening to his voice.
 He wanted to remove the growth just in case, he said.
 But it probably isn’t cancer.
 I was confused.
 I think it’s fine.
 Let’s carve it out anyway.

 Before the surgery, I kept it secret.
 I shuddered to think of the ridicule if anyone knew I was having breast surgery.

-I tend to tell the funny parts of that bizarre time when I share.
-I did that day at my friend’s bedside.
-What I didn’t share with him is what it felt like to have exploratory surgery for cancer at eighteen.
-I never do.
+I tend to tell the funny parts of that bizarre time when I share with friends.
+What I don’t often share is what it felt like to have exploratory surgery for cancer at eighteen.
+In fact, I never do.

 It was after the breast surgery when the worst part began.
 The incision caused puss to build up.
 I had to wrap my right side tight with a bandage.
 As days went by and puss pooled under the skin, my breast looked like the saggy boob of a 70 year-old woman.